 The Orkney Core Paths Plan presents Orkney Islands Council’s Core Paths Network.

-Under the Land Reform (Scotland) Act 2003 Orkney Islands Council has a duty to prepare a Core Paths Plan.
+Under the Land Reform (Scotland) Act 2003 and the Land Reform (Scotland) Act 2016, Orkney Islands Council has a duty to prepare a Core Paths Plan.
 The purpose of the plan is to identify a system of key routes for outdoor access in Orkney.

-This document has been developed through extensive consultation with a range of stakeholders including local communities, access user groups, local organisations and agencies, land managers and visitors to our islands.
+This Core Paths Plan document has been developed through extensive consultation with a range of stakeholders including local communities, access user groups, local organisations and agencies, land managers and visitors to our islands.
+The Orkney Core Paths Plan was reviewed and amended in 2018.

 The Environmental Assessment Scotland Act 2005 requires that a Strategic Environmental Assessment, or SEA, is carried out to assess the effects that the Core Paths Plan could have on the environment.

 An Environmental Report was produced to accompany the draft Core Paths Plan.
 The SEA process played a key part in developing the Plan and ensured that environmental considerations were fully taken into account.
-Following consultation on the Environmental Report, this has now been updated and the final version is available from the links to the left of this page.
+Following consultation on the Environmental Report, this has now been updated and the final version is available from the 'Related Downloads' section of this page.